iamjoross/test-code/README.md

 ## Code Design
 The codebase is using a modified Observer Pattern for an object to listen to a certain event.
 It makes use of asynchronous techniques to make it efficient.
 All remaining tasks are cancelled when an exception occurs.

+Mocks requests and database to fully show a working sample.

 ### Class Diagram
 ![Class Diagram](UML.jpg)